Information for Landlords

 - Draw up an inventory of all the contents of the property

-Further information can be found in the Private Sector Housing Policy Framework which should be read in conjunction with the latest Housing Act Notice Charges document.
+Further information can be found on other pages within this section and in the Private Sector Housing Policy Framework which should be read in conjunction with the latest Housing Act Notice Charges document.

 Right to Rent